AlmCo/Panorama/README.md

   1. Startup commands - The applications that start every startup
   2. Task scheduler - Shdeduler application with date
   3. Prefetch - Parsing all prefetch files to one table (Name, Date, Size, Path, Counter and last run time)
-  4. Process list - The simple "tasklist" with description
+  4. Process list - The simple "tasklist /svn" with description
   5. Installed Softwares - List of all installed softwares

 #### Security:
   1. Firewall allowed applications - List of all firewall rules
-  2. McAfee - Version and setting, list of exclusions and intersting logs)
+  2. McAfee - Version and setting, list of exclusions and intersting logs
   3. Microsoft updates and hotfixes

 #### Networking:
   1. IP and MAC Address - List of address with dates
-  2. Netstat - The simple "netstat" command
+  2. Netstat - The simple "netstat -no" command
   3. Wireless cards - Connected wireless cards

 #### General: